 Students who either do not complete all of their financial obligations or do not submit all of the necessary forms before their program’s financial registration final payment date may be subject to a

 US $150 late payment fine.
 Upon arrival for financial registration, they may be subject to a long wait to complete their financial commitment form, their application for health insurance, and to make any outstanding payments.
-Only then will they receive housing referrals, student identification cards.
+Only then will they receive housing referrals and student identification cards.

 External students pay tuition in full for one program at a time.
 Those who are registered for consecutive programs pay tuition for the second program once the first program has begun.